-Figure 10 shows the difference in seasonal average surface O3 (all hours) between the HCMAQ521 and HCMAQ53_M3Dry simulations.
-Analogous to the regional CMAQ simulations, O3 mixing ratios are consistently higher (10-20 ppbv) in the HCMAQ53_M3Dry simulation in the winter and spring over the higher latitudes of North

-America where snow cover is more prevalent.
-In the mid and lower latitudes, O_3 mixing ratios are generally lower in the HCMAQ53_M3Dry simulation by approximately 0.0-5.0 ppbv in winter to 5.0-10 ppbv in fall, primarily due to the updates to bromine/iodine chemistry reduces O_3 mixing ratios over the oceans.
-These differences consistently reduce O_3 in the mid to lower latitudes with CMAQ53 derived lateral BCs compared to CMAQ521 derived BCs, which contributes to reducing MDA8 O_3 in spring, summer, and fall in the regional CMAQ531 simulations.
+Figure 10 shows the difference in seasonal average surface O_3 (all hours) between the HCMAQ521 and HC-MAQ53_M3Dry simulations.
+Analogous to the regional CMAQ simulations, O_3 mixing ratios are consistently higher (10-20 ppbv) in the HCMAQ53_M3Dry simulation in the winter and spring over the higher latitudes of North America where snow cover is more prevalent.
+In the middle and lower latitudes, O_3 mixing ratios are generally lower in the HC-MAQ53_M3Dry simulation by approximately 0.0-5.0 ppbv in winter and 5.0-10 ppbv in fall, primarily due to the updates to bromine and iodine chemistry reducing O_3 mixing ratios over the oceans.
+These differences consistently reduce O_3 in the middle to lower latitudes with CMAQ53-derived lateral BCs compared to CMAQ521-derived BCs, which contributes to reducing MDA8 O_3 in spring, summer, and fall in the regional CMAQ531 simulations.
 Although not shown in Fig. 6, the lower O_3 in the HCMAQ53_M3Dry simulation extends through the lower troposphere (Sarwar et al., 2019).
-The ozonesondes presented in Figs. S3 - S8 also show lower O_3 throughout the troposphere at many sites in the HCMAQ53 simulation.
+The ozonesondes presented in Figs. S3-S8 also show lower O_3 throughout the troposphere at many sites in the HC-MAQ53 simulation.

-Figure 11 shows the difference in seasonal average surface PM{2.5} (all hours) between the HCMAQ521 and HCMAQ53_M3Dry simulations.
+Figure 11 shows the difference in seasonal average surface $PM{2.5}$ (all hours) between the HCMAQ521 and HC-MAQ53_M3Dry simulations.
 The pattern mimics that in the regional CMAQ simulations, with a relatively small difference over and around North America in winter and larger differences in spring, summer, and fall.
-In spring, the differences start to reveal higher PM{2.5} in the southeastern U.S. and slightly lower PM{2.5} in the west.
-In summer, there is a large increase in PM{2.5} in the southeast and north along the east coast of the U.S. and a small increase in the west with CMAQ53.
-In fall, the increase in PM{2.5} in the HCMAQ53_M3Dry simulation is still present in the southeastern U.S. Outside the conterminous U.S., the difference in PM{2.5} is relatively small between the two HCMAQ simulations, suggesting that differences in simulated PM{2.5} concentrations in the regional CMAQ simulations for the U.S. and Canada are minimally influenced by differences between the BCs.
+In spring, the differences start to reveal higher $PM{2.5}$ in the southeastern US and slightly lower $PM{2.5}$ in the west.
+In summer, there is a large increase in $PM{2.5}$ in the southeast and north along the east coast of the US and a small increase in the west with CMAQ53.
+In fall, the increase in $PM{2.5}$ in the southeastern US.
+Outside the conterminous US, the difference in